Corgam/SS23_ADSP_TCF/README.md

 - `npm run setup:backend` - Installes all necessary npm packages for just the BE.
 - `npm run deploy` - Deploys the whole app in Docker containers, including FE, BE, MongoDB, and Python Microservice.
 - `npm run deploy:mongo` - Deploys just the MongoDB Docker container.
-- `npm run dev:backend` - Deploys the MongoDB and Python Docker containers and the dev version (hot reloading) of the BE.
+- `npm run dev:backend` - Deploys the MongoDB and Python Docker containers and the dev version (live reloading) of the BE.
-- `npm run dev:frontend` - Deploys the dev version (hot reloading) of the FE.
+- `npm run dev:frontend` - Deploys the dev version (live reloading) of the FE.
-- `npm run dev:ds` - Deploys just the Python Microservice as the dev version (hot reloading).
+- `npm run dev:ds` - Deploys just the Python Microservice as the dev version (live reloading).
-- `npm run dev:pub` - Deploys just the BE as the dev version (hot reloading).
+- `npm run dev:pub` - Deploys just the BE as the dev version (live reloading).
-- `npm run dev:all` - Deploys the whole app as the dev version (hot reloading) as background processes.
+- `npm run dev:all` - Deploys the whole app as the dev version (live reloading) as background processes.